 MCT Oil for Dogs

-Thanks to the popularity of the Keto diet, you’ve probably been hearing about the benefits of Medium-Chain Triglycerides (MCT) oils.
-In fact, people everywhere are going crazy for this all-natural dietary supplement with good reason–research links MCT oil to many health benefits.
-Now, while the research in animals is less extensive, there is still sufficient evidence to suggest that dogs may also benefit from taking this supplement, especially as they age since studies show that MCT supplementation counterbalanced changes that occurred due to aging.
-Likewise, research indicates that MCT oils can be an effective treatment for managing canine epilepsy.
-To understand the full potential of the benefits that MCT oil can have for dogs, we must look at what MCTs are and what benefits can be derived from using it.
+Thanks to the popularity of the Keto diet, you’ve probably heard about Medium-Chain Triglycerides (MCT) oils.
+In fact, people everywhere are going crazy for this all-natural dietary supplement.
+Now, while the research in animals is less extensive, there is still some evidence to suggest that dogs may enjoy this supplement.

 What Exactly Are MCTs?